Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

 \subsection{Statistical Algorithms}

-Statistical algorithms are easy to implement, model and explain.
+Statistical algorithms are easy to implement, model, and explain.
 They are deterministic and also do not require heavy computing power and/or memory.
-However, they require manual extraction of features which could be difficult and/or daunting and are less accurate when dealing with very large datasets.
+However, they require manual extraction of features which could be difficult.
 Below, we describe common statistical algorithms used for keystroke dynamics.